 • review of expectations set out in the school’s Code of Conduct;

-• clear examples of appropriate behaviour and opportunities to practice;
+• clear examples of appropriate behaviour and opportunities to practise;

 • removal of distractions or targets;